nyaosimogaka/Company-X-case-study/README.md

 # Company-X-case-study

-In 2018, I was invited for an interview after completion of a practical assesment to demonstrate my ability for practical tasks entailed by the job offer from company X.
+In 2018, I was invited for an interview after completion of a practical assesment that demonstrated my analytical skills.
+The practical assesment entailed daily tasks of the job posting from company X.

 The practical assesment was to be done using MS-Excel, which I did successfully.
 I recently stumbled on the assessment and decided to replicate it using R.